xizon/Uix-Slideshow/README.md

 ### Updates

+##### = 1.3.9 (November 11, 2019) =

+* Fix: Fixed button trigger event for uploading image control.
+* Dev: New loop fields control for richer release types.
+* Tweak: Optimized scalability for components such as uploads.

 ##### = 1.3.8 (October 11, 2019) =

 * Tweak: Optimized the css and js of migrate to 1.3.5+.